contractvm/doc/source/tutorial-writingfirstdapp.rst

 .........

-The next step is to write the core of our dapp: this is done in the next code-block by extending the class dapp.Core.
+The next step is to write the core of our dapp: this is done in the next code-block by extending the class **dapp.Core**.
 In this class we define all the methods that interact with the dapp state, including query and pair insertion.
 We define a function to obtain a value given its key, and another one to set a new key-value pair.
 We save key-value pairs in the internal database which is automatically